Fifth Third Bank illegally seized people's cars after overcharging them, feds say

 "The CFPB has caught Fifth Third Bank illegally loading up auto loan bills with excessive charges, with almost 1,000 families losing their cars to repossession," Director Rohit Chopra said in a statement Tuesday.
 "We are ordering the senior executives and board of directors at Fifth Third to clean up these broken business practices or else face further consequences."

-As part of the CFPB's punishment, Fifth Third must compensate the 35,000 customers who had accounts opened in their names.
+As part of the CFPB's punishment, Fifth Third must compensate the 35,000 customers who had accounts opened in their names or were pushed to purchase the auto insurance.
 The bank is also banned from creating sales goals that incentivize employees for opening fake accounts.
 Fifth Third must pay a $15 million penalty for opening the fake accounts and another $5 million for forcing customers who already had auto insurance to get duplicative coverage, CFPB officials said.

 Cars repossessed when bogus charges went unpaid